matteoferla/pyfurby/software.md

     sudo raspi-config

-## Speaker
+## Speaker by PWM

-> Amazon no longer allows AlexaPi & co. to pay music.
+NB.
+Amazon no longer allows AlexaPi & co. to pay music.
-> And there's a fur coat in between and a motor to compete with so sound quality is not a must.
+And there's a fur coat in between and a motor to compete with so sound quality is not a must.

+> PWM audio seems incompatible with a I2S microphone, so I decided it would simpler to make both speaker and mike I2S controlled.
+> Turns out this is equally problematic.

 * 5V
 * GPIO13 (mono)